City Botanic Gardens Riverwalk and River Hub

-- a new two-way, separated cyclist and pedestrian pathway, approximately six metres wide
+- a two-way, separated cyclist and pedestrian pathway, approximately six metres wide

-- provision of lighting, wayfinding signage and a permanent counter
+- lighting, wayfinding signage, and a permanent counter

-The City Botanic Gardens River Hub will provide a new multi-purpose river-based infrastructure to accommodate a range of vessels and uses including:
+The City Botanic Gardens River Hub (part of Brisbane City Council's River Access Network) provides multi-purpose river-based infrastructure to accommodate a range of vessels and uses including:

-- new access opportunities for tour boat operators as a pick-up and drop‑off point for passengers
+- access opportunities for tour boat operators as a pick-up and drop‑off point for passengers

 - on-demand pick-up and drop-off for future water taxis